 For example, an employee of a small, Canadian private business convinced the board of directors that he was qualified to step into the role of president of the company and he was appointed.
-Under his leadership the company’s financial position substantially weakened.
+Under his leadership, the company’s financial position was substantially weakened.
 On behalf of the company, a shareholder sued the board of directors alleging that it used poor judgment and did not act in the best interest of the company when it appointed the new president.
-The case eventually settled for $1,500,000 million plus legal fees of $300,000 resulted in a $1,800,000 loss paid by the insurance company.
-For More Information On Director & Officers Insurance Claims & Trends For Private Companies Click Here.
+The case eventually settled for $1,500,000 million-plus legal fees of $300,000 resulted in a $1,800,000 loss paid by the insurance company.

 A Directors & Officers Insurance Policy Typically:

-- Provides defense costs and indemnity coverage to the entity listed on the policy declarations and:
+- Provides defence costs and indemnity coverage to the entity listed on the policy declarations and: